 - User management

-- · Configuration management
+- Configuration management

-- · Physical safety management
+- Physical safety management

-- · Change management
+- Change management

-- · Operational management and system control
+- Operational management and system control

-- · Continuity management
+- Continuity management

 - Third-Party Management

-Furthermore, since 2017, in accordance with ISO 27001, it is worth mentioning the rolling out of an Information Security Management System (ISMS), which was certified in the spring of 2018 with regard to the information systems supporting the CAF corporate processes, which are managed by the Corporate Digital Directorate.
-As a result of this implementation, a Security Committee has been formed along with the appointment of a Security Officer, where the affected suppliers and staff have had to read the Security Policy, whereby expressly accepting the Terms and Conditions therein, and the Good Practices Handbook.
+It is also worth noting the implementation since 2017 of an Information Security Management System (ISMS) in accordance with ISO 27001, which was certified in the spring of 2018 and updated in 2019 in the area of the information systems managed by Corporate Digital Management that support CAF's corporate processes.
+As a result of the implementation, a Security Committee has been created and a Security Manager designated, and the suppliers and personnel affected are required to read the Security Policy and expressly accept certain Terms and Conditions and a Best Practices Manual.